jackleZac/CustomPlatesVerification/README.md

 - **Metric Tree**: Organizes strings based on their Levenshtein Distance from a root node.
 - **Search Efficiency**: Uses the triangle inequality to prune branches during search, reducing the time complexity from O(n * m * k) (naive comparison with all database entries) to O(log n) on average for a database of n plates.
 - **Example**: Searching "ABCI23" with a max distance of 2 quickly returns "ABC123" (distance 1) by avoiding unnecessary comparisons.
-- **Initialization**: The BK-Tree is initialized with all plate numbers from the database on startup and updated when new trucks are
+- **Initialization**: The BK-Tree is initialized with all plate numbers from the database on startup and updated when new trucks are added.

 ## Project Structure